tjohnston-softdev/python-study-notes/chapters/22-exceptions.md

 ## Exception Handling
 * When an error occurs, Python will normally stop and generate an error message.
 	* These situations are called 'exceptions'.
-* These exceptions can be handled safely using 'try-except' structures.
+* These exceptions can be handled safely using `try-except` structures.
 	* If the `try` block raises an error, the `except` block will be executed instead.
 	* Without this, the program will crash and raise a fatal error.
 * Overall, these can be used to mitigate runtime errors.